Why Choose Cedars-Sinai Marina del Rey Hospital for Diverticulitis Treatment?

-At Marina Del Rey Hospital, our well-trained surgeons have vast knowledge of and experience in treating intestinal disorders, including diverticulitis.
+At Cedars-Sinai Marina del Rey Hospital, our well-trained surgeons have a vast knowledge of and experience in treating intestinal disorders, including diverticulitis.
 After a thorough evaluation, our doctors will provide a personalized treatment plan.

 Surgical treatment may be needed if you have had recurring episodes of diverticulitis, if you do not respond well to medical therapy, or if you have developed severe complications such as perforation, fistula, abscesses, or bowel obstruction.
 In these cases, surgery is performed to remove the portion of your colon containing the infected diverticulum.
 The two main surgical techniques used to treat diverticulitis are:

 - Primary Bowel Resection: This surgical procedure involves the removal of the affected segment of your intestine, followed by the reconnection of the unaffected, healthy intestine.
 This technique restores bowel movements to normal.
 Based on the severity of the inflammation, a surgeon may perform an open procedure or a minimally invasive one.